 FOR AS IN ADAM ALL DIE, so also in the messiah all shall be quickened.
 (1 Corinthians 15:22)

 And just as IT IS APPOINTED FOR MEN TO DIE ONCE, and after that comes judgment.
 (Hebrews 9:27)

 Scriptures are quite clear.
-Everyone has got to suffer death caused by the original sin of Adam, the progenitor of all mankind.
+Everyone has to experience death caused by the original sin of Adam, the progenitor of all mankind.

 Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned.
 (Romans 5:12)